 Virginia Eubanks is an Associate Professor of Political Science at the University at Albany, SUNY.
 She is the author of Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor; Digital Dead End: Fighting for Social Justice in the Information Age; and co-editor, with Alethia Jones, of Ain’t Gonna Let Nobody Turn Me Around: Forty Years of Movement Building with Barbara Smith.
-Her writing about technology and social justice has appeared in Scientific American, The Nation, Harper’s, and Wired.
-For two decades, Eubanks has worked in community technology and economic justice movements.
-She was a founding member of the Our Data Bodies Project and a 2016-2017 Fellow at New America.
+Her investigative reporting and personal essays have appeared in The New York Times Magazine, Scientific American, The Nation, Harper’s, and Wired.
+She is currently working on a memoir about community violence, PTSD, and caregiving.
+With Andrea Quijada, she is gathering oral histories of the global automated welfare state for Voice of Witness.
+She is a 2022 scholar-in-residence at the Electronic Privacy Information Center (EPIC).
 She lives in Troy, NY.

 Click on thumbnails below to download a high-res author photo or cover image.